harshrai868/masking-cartridge/README.md

 Description:

-This project aims to automate the tedious and time-consuming process of masking fired ammunition components in forensic investigations.
+This assignment aims to automate the tedious and time-consuming process of masking fired ammunition components in forensic investigations.
 The focus is on cartridge cases, specifically 9mm caliber, using a 3D microscope.
 The algorithm, implemented in MATLAB, performs the following steps:

 Image Acquisition: Utilize a 3D microscope to capture high-resolution images of fired 9mm cartridge cases.